laurenkumar/juneudchallenges/README.md

+## Two Challenge in one Integrating UNS “Login With Unstoppable” and Integrating UNS Domain Resolution For Crypto Payments Via Unstoppable Domains API

 ## Project name
 Unstoppable Search

-Search for any information a unstoppable domain may have.
+Search for any information a unstoppable domain may have and connect using unstoppable domain login.

 ## DEMO
 Available here https://pure-genius-ud.vercel.app/